 - Give yourself 60 minutes to make it listenable: add scratch vocals, simplify the arrangement, bounce it down.

-Think of it like spring cleaning: done beats perfect, and you’ll free up hours of creative bandwidth.
+Think of it like spring cleaning, and you'll free up hours of creative bandwidth.

 5. Half-Finished Songs Kill Momentum Through Perfectionism